Eligibility FOR PORTAGE

 The child’s parents/carers must commit to meet with the Portage Home Visitor weekly during term time at a mutually agreed time, in the family home, and to carry out activities left by the Portage Home Visitor.

-6. Portage alongside other Sessions Portage to be 1 of 18 hours (or 21 hours if the child is not attending a District Specialist Centre) sessions for the child each week, other sessions include nursery, pre-school and childminder, Tumble Tots, Conductive Education, Sing & Sign or Swimming as a therapy, Brainwave, Private therapies e.g., Speech and language, physiotherapy etc.
+Portage to be 1 of 18 hours (or 21 hours if the child is not attending a District Specialist Centre) sessions for the child each week, other sessions include nursery, pre-school and childminder, Tumble Tots, Conductive Education, Sing & Sign or Swimming as a therapy, Brainwave, Private therapies e.g., Speech and language, physiotherapy etc.

-8. Borderline Children Children who the Service deem borderline after a Wiltshire Portage assessment, will be discharged and can re refer to the Service after six months.
+Children who the Service deem borderline after a Wiltshire Portage assessment, will be discharged and can re refer to the Service after six months.

-9. Educational Health Care Needs Assessment or an Educational Health Care Plan If a child has an ECHNA or an EHCP, and, or the child is due to start school this academic year, the child and family will be discharged from the Service or not receive the Service.
+If a child has a proposed EHCP or an EHCP, and the child is due to start school this academic year.
+The child and family will be either discharged from the Service or not receive the Service.

 Please do not hesitate to contact the Service Manager on 07780 653888